scsm-ua/kirtan-guide-en/songs/shrimach-chaitanyapadau-chara.md

     sa śrī-rūpaḥ kadā māṁ nija-pada-rajasā
     bhūṣitaṁ saṁvidhatte

-Śrī Gaurahari knew that (as an eternal associate of the Lord) Śrī Rūpa was already proficient in wander- ing throughout the ambrosial ocean of all mellows, in the land of unalloyed love (in Vraja-rasa).
-Nonetheless, to expand His own Pastimes, the Lord enabled him to drink the sweet ecstasy of servitude unto Śrī Rādhā, and em- powered him with the skill to distribute the nectar of His personal devotional service.
+Śrī Gaurahari knew that (as an eternal associate of the Lord) Śrī Rūpa was already proficient in wandering throughout the ambrosial ocean of all mellows, in the land of unalloyed love (in Vraja-rasa).
+Nonetheless, to expand His own Pastimes, the Lord enabled him to drink the sweet ecstasy of servitude unto Śrī Rādhā, and empowered him with the skill to distribute the nectar of His personal devotional service.
 When will that Śrīmad Rūpa Prabhu grace me with the dust of his lotus feet?

 #### 7